analulujg/analysis_disk/README.md

 # analysis_disk
-Analysis suit for accretion disk simulations using SPH hydro code Phantom
+Analysis suit for accretion disk simulations, prduced by using SPH hydro code Phantom